 Conduction is governed by the Boltzmann equation: Heat conduction is proportional to a constant K which cannot be changed: (for example: Kfat=0.2, Kmuscle=0.38, Ksilver=420)

 Since the bladder wall acts as a good thermal insulator, heat penetration from heated liquid is not efficient (conduction/convection heating).
-On the other hand, during microwave heating the energy is absorbed directly deep in the tissue to enable efficient homogenous heating, real-time measurement and follow-up on the tissue temperature and dynamic adjustment of the transmitted energy for each per patient over time (e.g. when blood flow in tissue is increased due to heating).*
+On the other hand, during microwave heating the energy is absorbed directly deep in the tissue to enable efficient homogeneous heating, real-time measurement and follow-up on the tissue temperature (as confirmed on 5 different locations in a Synergo treatment) and dynamic adjustment of the transmitted energy for each patient over time (e.g. when blood flow in tissue is increased due to heating).*

 Warm liquid does not allow any simple adjustments in order to tailor heating per patient over time (e.g. different patients have different blood circulation, different tissues, dynamic changes that occur over time such as vasodilation etc.)

-*These had been submitted to and recently approved by the FDA.
+*These have been submitted to and recently approved by the FDA.

 Bio-compatible, single-use, 20F, silicone, custom-made, loaded with antenna and thermocouples